she11sh0cked/lastfm-playlists/README.md

 2. Install the dependencies with `bun install`.
 3. Create a `.env` file with the required environment variables.
 4. Run the application with `bun start`.

+> Note: The Spotify token will be stored in the root of the project as `token.json` by default.

 ## License